rustfoundation/foundation.rust-lang.org/news/q1-2024-recap-from-rebecca-rumbul.md

 ---
 title: Q1 2024 Recap from Rebecca Rumbul
 byline: Rebecca Rumbul, Rust Foundation Executive Director & CEO
-description: Announcing the Rust Foundation to the World
+description: >-
+  A review of the Rust Foundation’s activities in January, February, and March of 2024.
 date: 2024-04-25T12:00:00Z
 tags:
   - quarterly updates